 - 9.37 Within this context, new housing also needs to reflect local characteristics.
-Taking into consideration the housing profile of Tilton on the Hill and Halstead Parish new housing development also needs to take account of: - The parish has a high proportion of married or same-sex households with no children, suggesting a greater need for downsizer housing.
+Taking into consideration the housing profile of Tilton on the Hill and Halstead Parish new housing development also needs to take account of: - The parish has a high proportion of married or samesex households with no children, suggesting a greater need for downsizer housing.
 21.2% of households are one-family households with no dependent children.
-This compares with 16.1% in Harborough district (2011 Census). - There is already a high proportion of detached dwellings 62% of dwellings in the parish are detached, compared with 47.6% in Harborough district (2011 Census). - There is already a large proportion of bigger properties 54% of dwellings in the parish have 4+ bedrooms compared with 35% in Harborough District (2011 Census). - The community's preference is for medium size family houses (2-3 bedrooms).
-62.5% of respondents to our 2018 Questionnaire Survey that were from Tilton on the Hill and Halstead parish thought that medium size family houses were needed.
+This compares with 16.1% in Harborough district (2011 Census).